 Professionals often use ABA techniques as a basis for designing behavioral intervention for autistic individuals.
 This is used to teach children to respond to requests and to communicate.
-The ABA approach strives to be realistic; how children learn naturally and less like a classroom exercise or skills training.
-ABA takes into consideration the cognitive-developmental level of the child, as well as any possible neurological challenges, such as sub-clinical seizures, that may affect the child’s behavior.
+The ABA approach strives to be more like how children learn naturally and less like a classroom exercise or skills training.
+ABA takes in consideration the cognitive-developmental level of the child, as well as any possible neurological challenges, such as sub-clinical seizures, that may affect the child’s behavior.
 ABA method places more emphasis on engaging the child on his own terms, learning in natural settings, and using the child’s own curiosity about a subject in which to build a lesson.
 ABA approach strives to be more like how children learn naturally and less like a classroom exercise or skills training.
 The focus is on engaging the child continually and discouraging him or her from wandering off to activities such as repetitive play or self-stimulation.
 ABA isn’t meant to be unpleasant for the child; you should provide plenty of breaks, rewards and opportunities for play.

 ABA methods have been used successfully with many kinds of learners, both with and without disabilities and in many different settings.
 It is a science that was theorized and developed long before there was any thought of applying it to Autism Spectrum Disorder, and it is used around the world to help people overcome many different kinds of social and behavioral difficulties including: quitting smoking, personality disorders, relationship counseling, obsessive compulsive disorders, ADHD and other common human issues.
 And, several studies are available that support the use of ABA programming with children affected by any number of different disabilities including downs syndrome, cerebral palsy, emotional disorders, and general developmental delay…